 King George Park in Richmond is enjoying a new playground thanks to the vision and fund raising efforts of a parent in the community as well as the generosity of the City of Richmond.
 This park is unique in its design, as a rubber mounded platform was added beside the slide to offer wheelchair and caregiver accessibility. ...
 Learn More

 The children who will be attending this VSOCC (Vancouver Society of Children’s Centre’s) run childcare will be thrilled to explore this rooftop playground.
 The Childcare is located in a new building on Manitoba Street in Vancouver.
-Marathon surfaces installed Landsafe pour in place recycled rubber safety surfacing in 100% colour in shades of...
+Marathon surfaces installed Landsafe pour in place recycled rubber safety surfacing in 100% colour in shades of blue...
 Learn More

 The Courtyard at Chemainus Health Centre is an area that is frequented by senior’s with dementia and their visiting friends and families.
 The Managing staff at the health centre wanted to convert the concrete surfacing in this area to a safer surfacing more suitable to the special needs of their patients.
 Marathon Surfaces installed Landsafe pour in place safety...
 Learn More

 The Vancouver Society of Children’s Centres (VSOCC) wanted to transform their Library Square locations playground into a space that would promote learning in sustainability, agriculture and environmental conservation.
 Marathon installed Landsafe pour in place recycled safety surfacing in natural colours of beige and green.
-The porous rubber surfacing was poured around an existing maple tree to...
+The porous rubber surfacing was poured around an existing maple tree to cover...
 Learn More

 Ronald McDonald House, located on Heather Street in Vancouver, recently opened its doors as a home away from home to families of seriously ill children.
 Utilizing the unique playground design of PWL Partnership landscape architects, Marathon installed Landsafe pour in place rubber safety surfacing in 100% colour.
 Features of the playground include a vertical graduated slope design with integrated...
 Learn More